Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 **Outcome**: The tests passed successfully.

 #### Test 15 - resetToday
+This test only verifies if the `resetToday` method successfully resets the values of the `secondsToday` and `quotaToday` to 0 and that the date was reset.
+For that purpose, we first set the `secondsToday` and `quotaToday` to 2 seconds and the `timeStart` to yesterday.
+After that call the `resetToday` method and assert that the values were reset.

 **Inputs**:
+- An idle project with `secondsToday` = 2, `quotaToday` = 2 and `timeStarted` = yesterday;
 **Outcome**: The tests passed successfully.

 #### Tests [16 - 17] - toString